ARS 13-1104 is the Arizona statute that defines the crime of second-degree murder. People commit this offense when they

 People are only guilty of this crime if they killed another with the intent to do so.
 Similarly, people are only guilty if they knowingly or recklessly caused a death.
-A defense, then, is for an accused to show that he/she did not kill someone intentionally, knowingly, or recklessly.
+A defense is for an accused to show that he/she did not kill someone intentionally, knowingly, or recklessly.

 Consider, for example, the scenario where a person goes to move a handgun from a table and it accidentally fires and kills someone in the room.
 Here, the person did not commit the killing with an intent to do so, or with the knowledge that moving the gun would cause a death.
-Further, it is unlikely that the person acted in a reckless manner, especially if he/she did not believe the gun was loaded.
+Further, it is unlikely that the person acted recklessly, especially if he/she did not believe the gun was loaded.
 The person, therefore, is not guilty of second-degree murder.